Acellera/htmd/doc/source/how-to/adaptive-goal-function.md

 - The goal function must return **one score per frame**.
 Returning `(n_frames, k)` raises a confusing error inside the spawn logic.
 - Adaptive calls the goal once per epoch on **every accumulated frame**, so an O(n²) goal becomes prohibitive after a few epochs.
 Vectorise / cache.
-- Don't make the goal too sharp - if only 0.01% of frames score above zero, the directed component degenerates to the highest-scoring single frame and you lose diversity.
+- Don't make the goal too sharp: if only 0.01% of frames score above zero, the directed component degenerates to the highest-scoring single frame and you lose diversity.
 Use a smooth scoring function (`1 / (1 + x)`, tanh-shaped, etc.).
 - `ucscale=0` (pure goal) tends to over-exploit one basin. `ucscale=0.5` is a good default; `autoscale=True` adapts it dynamically.

 ## See also

-- {doc}`How to configure adaptive sampling <adaptive-configure>` - all the `AdaptiveMD` knobs that `AdaptiveGoal` inherits.
+- {doc}`How to configure adaptive sampling <adaptive-configure>`: all the `AdaptiveMD` knobs that `AdaptiveGoal` inherits.
-- {doc}`Adaptive sampling explanation <../explanation/adaptive-sampling>` - how directed + undirected components combine in FAST.
+- {doc}`Adaptive sampling explanation <../explanation/adaptive-sampling>`: how directed and undirected components combine in FAST.
-- {py:class}`htmd.adaptive.adaptivegoal.AdaptiveGoal` - API reference.
+- {py:class}`htmd.adaptive.adaptivegoal.AdaptiveGoal`: API reference.